 Why is EBI important for greenhouse gas emissions mitigation?

-- For each €10 gain in herd EBI, there has been a gain of €20 in terms of additional net profit per cow per year while leading a 2% reduction in the carbon footprint (Teagasc).
+• For each €10 gain in herd EBI, there has been a gain of €20 in terms of additional net profit per cow per year while leading to a 2% reduction in the carbon footprint (Teagasc).

-The video below outlines how a higher EBI can be achieved and its implications on climate change mitigation.
+In the video below, the farmer provides practical advice on how a higher EBI can be achieved and its implications on climate change mitigation.

 How do you increase your herd EBI?